Sentiment analysis: Application in recommender systems

 Based on the feature/aspects and the sentiments extracted from the user-generated text, a hybrid recommender system can be constructed.
 There are two types of motivation to recommend a candidate item to a user.
 The first motivation is the candidate item have numerous common features with the user's preferred items, while the second motivation is that the candidate item receives a high sentiment on its features.
 For a preferred item, it is reasonable to believe that items with the same features will have a similar function or utility.
 So, these items will also likely to be preferred by the user.
 On the other hand, for a shared feature of two candidate items, other users may give positive sentiment to one of them while giving negative sentiment to another.
 Clearly, the high evaluated item should be recommended to the user.
 Based on these two motivations, a combination ranking score of similarity and sentiment rating can be constructed for each candidate item.

 Except for the difficulty of the sentiment analysis itself, applying sentiment analysis on reviews or feedback also faces the challenge of spam and biased reviews.
 One direction of work is focused on evaluating the helpfulness of each review.
 Review or feedback poorly written is hardly helpful for recommender system.
 Besides, a review can be designed to hinder sales of a target product, thus be harmful to the recommender system even it is well written.

 Researchers also found that long and short forms of user-generated text should be treated differently.
 An interesting result shows that short-form reviews are sometimes more helpful than long-form, because it is easier to filter out the noise in a short-form text.
 For the long-form text, the growing length of the text does not always bring a proportionate increase in the number of features or sentiments in the text.

 Lamba & Madhusudhan introduce a nascent way to cater the information needs of today's library users by repackaging the results from sentiment analysis of social media platforms like Twitter and provide it as a consolidated time-based service in different formats.
 Further, they propose a new way of conducting marketing in libraries using social media mining and sentiment analysis.

+Ethical considerations

+Issues such as privacy, consent, and bias are crucial since sentiment analysis regularly analyzes personal data without explicit user consent.
+The potential for misinterpretation and misuse of sentiment data can significantly impact societal norms.
+Furthermore, the development of ethical frameworks, as seen in projects like SEWA, where Ethical and Industrial Valorisation Advisory Boards are established, is essential for addressing these challenges.
+These boards help ensure that sentiment analysis technologies are used responsibly, especially in applications involving the recognition of human emotions and behaviors.
+Such frameworks are vital for guiding the responsible use of sentiment analysis tools, ensuring they promote equity and respect user autonomy, and effectively address both routine and complex ethical issues.